deeppavlov/dream/response_selectors/convers_evaluation_based_selector/README.md

 ```
 human: turn off how do you talk about british
-bot: Hello, this is an Alexa Prize Socialbot!
+bot: Hi, this is an Alexa Prize Socialbot!
 human: hi there
 0 hypot: Could you, please, help and explain to me.
 Yesterday I was browsing photos on the Internet.
 And seen a lot of people in very, very strange poses.
 It was called yoga.
 Have you ever tried to tie yourself in a knot?; skill: meta_script_skill; conf: 0.99
 1 hypot: Good Evening, this is an Alexa Prize Socialbot!
 How are you?; skill: program_y; conf: 0.98